paul-ollis/vim-vpe/docs/api/api.vpe.rst

                 *splitlines*: int
                     Number of lines allocated to the top/bottom of the split.
                 *splitcols*: int
-                    Number of columns allocated to the left/right of the split.
+                    Number of columns allocated to the left or right window of the split.

             **Return value**

             .. container:: returnvalue itemdetails

                 True if the window is successfully shown.

-        .. py:method:: vpe.ScratchBuffer.split_and_show(**split_kwargs)

-            Split the current window to show this buffer.

-            **Parameters**

-            .. container:: parameters itemdetails

-                *split_kwargs*
-                    The keyword args to pass to commands.split (see `wrappers.Command` for details.

 Struct
 ------